northernspacemonkey/weather-sat-imagery/README.md

-# &#128752 Weather Satellite Imagery
+# :satellite: Weather Satellite Imagery

 # Description
 A Weather Satellite / Radar imagery program to pull data from the AccuWeather network.